Is your WordPress user registration email not sending?

 Whenever someone registers on your website, WordPress automatically sends an email notification.
-Both the website’s admin and the user who has registered receive this notification.
+Both the website’s admin and the user who registered receive this notification.
 This email is crucial for the user since it contains a link to set the password.
-However, sometimes, such emails go missing.
+However, sometimes these emails go missing.

 In this article, we’ll show you how to easily fix the issue so that new users registering on your website get the email to set the password.

-By default, WordPress uses a bit of code called the PHP mail function to send all types of emails.
-These emails can be from a contact form on your site or automated notification emails for new comments, password resets, user registrations, WooCommerce orders, etc.
+By default, WordPress uses a bit of code called the PHP mail function to send emails.
+These emails can be from a contact form on your WordPress site or automated notification emails for new comments, password resets, user registrations, WooCommerce orders, etc.

-One of the common issue that causes the email to go missing is that your hosting server is not configured to use the PHP mail function.
+One common issue that causes the email to go missing is that your hosting server is not configured to use the PHP mail function.
+Other common reasons include the hosting server blocking PHP entirely.

 Another possible issue is that emails are sent without authentication.
-This makes the emails directly go to the spam.
+This sends the emails directly to spam.

-Now that we know the causes, let’s see how we can fix the issue.
+Now, let’s see how we can fix the email issue.

 How to Fix WordPress User Registration Email Not Sending

 Step 1: Check the Admin Email

-WordPress by default will use the site administrator email to send all types of automated emails.
+By default, WordPress will use the site administrator email to send all automated emails.

-This includes very important email notifications such as forgot password emails, new user registration, and more.
+This includes important email notifications such as password reset emails, new user registration, and more.

 Many email spam filters block such emails believing them to be spam.
 Sometimes the emails don’t even make it to the spam folder.

-To avoid this, you should always use a branded email address having your website’s domain name.
+To avoid this, you should always use a branded email address with your website’s domain name.
 For instance, we use [email protected] for this website.

 If you don’t already have one, see our guide on how to get a free business email address in under 5 minutes.

-This not only increases trust among the users but also helps in brand recognition.
+A branded domain email address not only increases trust among users but also helps in brand recognition.

 To change the admin email address, click Settings » General from the WordPress navigation menu.

-Now, enter the new email address that has your domain name and save your settings.
-Check for an email at the same address to confirm the change.
+Enter the new email address with your domain name and save your settings.
+Check for an email at that same address to confirm the change.